Frequently Asked Questions about the Group Health STP Presented by Alaska Airlines

 A: At the Official STP Food Stops the food is part of your registration.
-These stops are located at Joint Base Lewis-McChord, Centralia (for one-day riders only), Lexington and St. Helens.
+These stops are located at REI in Kent, Spanaway Middle School, Centralia (for one-day riders only), Lexington and St. Helens High School.
 There are many other Mini Stops (not STP sponsored) that are fundraisers for local community groups and have food for sale.
 See the Route Logistics page for more details.
 Food at the free food stops is not meant to be a full meal.
 If you are looking for more than your standard ride snacks and food please support a local business along the way!

 If you have dietary restrictions we have worked to accommodate many of the most common ones, but you should have some bars that you know you can eat and you may have to purchase food along the way.
 We ride through many towns and by grocery stores that can accommodate your specific needs.

-Q: How will the new food stop at Joint Base Lewis-McChord be handled?
+Q: How will the entrance to Joint Base Lewis-McChord be handled?

 Entry onto the base will be for registered riders and pre-approved STP support vehicles only.
-We are entering the base through an exclusive gate and Military Police will be loooking for official rider bibs for entry onto the base.
-This is an STP exclusive look at our military and it only comes with official registration of the event.
-Entry will have open and close times, these times (TBD) will be on your official STP route map.
+We are entering the base through a normally locked gate and Military Police will be on hand for traffic control.
+This gate will have open and close times, these times (TBD) will be on your official STP route map.
 We have made the open times accommodate both early and late starts, as well as adjusted for the varying speed of riders.
 Be aware of these times, an alternate route (the old route on SR- 507) is possible if you miss the gate.
 Personal Support Vehicles will not be admitted through the STP gate.
-You can meet your support vehicle on either side of the base like the rest of the route the 12 miles on base will be well supported and the traffic controlled by the military.
-You do not need personal support on this section of the ride.
+You can meet your support vehicle on either side of the base.

 Q: Why am I given numbers for the front of my bike and helmet?